To Smooth or Not? When Label Smoothing Meets Noisy Labels: Connection to Other Robust Methods

 \subsection{Peer loss functions}

-Peer loss functions \cite{liu2020peer} propose a family of robust loss measures which does not require the knowledge of noise rates.
-The mathematical representation of peer loss functions is $\ell_{\text{PL}}(\bfX, \nY):=\ell(\bfX, \nY) - \ell(\bfXo, \tilde{Y_2})$, where $(X_i, \nY_i)\sim \nD$.
-The second term of peer loss evaluates on randomly paired data samples and labels to punish $f$ from overly fitting on noisy labels.
+Peer loss functions \citep{liu2020peer} proposed a family of robust loss measures which do not require the knowledge of noise rates.
+The mathematical representation of peer loss functions is $\ell_{\text{PL}}(\bfX, \nY):=\ell(\bfX, \nY) - \ell(\bfXo, \widetilde{Y}_2)$, where $(X_i, \nY_i)\sim \nD$.
+The second term of the peer loss evaluates on randomly paired data samples and labels ($X_1$ and $\widetilde{Y}_2$ for two randomly selected samples) to punish $f$ from overly fitting on noisy labels.

 \begin{proposition} For $r_{\text{PL}}:=2\cdot \p(\nY=1)$, $\lambda_{PL}:=1-r_{\text{PL}}$, risk minimization of peer loss is equivalent to negative label smoothing regularization with an extra term Bias-PL, i.e.,